UltGithub/ErrorChecker/README.md

 ERROR CHECKER v.1

 Simple solution if you have C code that needs to be checked for numbers.
-If there's error here, it prints "n/a".
+If there's something besides it, code prints "n/a".